RandAOLabs/Randomness-Provider/terraform/README.md

    ```
    Type `yes` when prompted to confirm.

 This setup ensures your node is deployed with the highest uptime and optimal performance.

+Please open up the AWS console and show the logs of this to Ethan top receive the Tokens to stake

 # Terraform Configuration for Randomness Provider